chinhvnn/chinhvnn/README.md

 - 👋 Hi, I’m @chinhvnn
-- 👀 I’m interested in football
+- 👀 I’m interested in football and Java

 <!---